hvkwak/my-cuda/exercise6/README.md

 - In *grid level concurrency*, multiple kernel launches are executed simultaneously on a single device that can lead to better device utilization.
 - At the core of this *grid level concurrency*, there are sequences of CUDA operations, namely CUDA *streams*.
 Streams can be used to implement pipelining, double buffering, or potential concurrent execution of kernels at the granularity of CUDA API calls.
 The functions in the CUDA API can typically classified as either synchronous(host thread blocking, the `NULL` stream) or asynchronous(returns control to the host immediately after being called, `non-NULL` streams).
 - Non-NULL streams can be further classified into two types: Blocking streams, Non-Blocking streams.
 (Streams can block other streams, not only the host!)
-- Understanding the characteristics of these `NULL` or `non-NULL` streams is the key when it comes to stream synchronization.
+- Understanding the characteristics of these `NULL` or `non-NULL` streams is the key when it comes to understanding stream synchronization, concurrrent kernel execution, overlapping kernel execution, and overlapping GPU and CPU.

 ## 📌 Characteristics of Streams
 - It is firstly important to know whether it's case about the blocking (or non-blocking) with respect to the *host* (thread) OR with respect to *other streams*!
 Streams can block both of them!